molotovc/pyreqr/README.md

 - proxyhttps for all https proxies
 - proxyhttpr for bulk unsure proxies http(s)

-SSL/HTTPS Requests to an IPv4 address is not recommended as it should throw an SSLError by default.
+Caution!
+Proxyhttp files might send all requests originating from your default gateway / router. (see proxyhttp* files) SSL/HTTPS Requests to an IPv4 address is not recommended as it should throw an SSLError by default.
 Fill proxies in their .txt file 1 address:port each line no spaces and no empty lines.

-Caution!
-Tool as is might send all requests coming from your default gateway. (see proxyhttp* files)

 Performance, bottlenecks and more information
 - CPU, (LAN/)WAN & Proxy bandwidth / throughput (networking speed) dependent (Higher = better)